 There’s something special about sunflower fields that you cannot miss.
 I can guarantee that once you arrive, your whole mood for the rest of the day will be filled with happiness.
 Located on North Shore Oahu – Entrance is free to the beautiful sunflower fields, while the only thing that will cost money is parking – which is only $5.
 There are only certain allotted times for visiting, so make sure to check out the website we provided below to see if they’re open.
 Click here for more things to do in the North Shore

 29. Cliff Jump at Waimano Falls

-This is an awesome spot for cliff jumping – with a jump of approximately 20 feet.
-A short, yet rewarding hike.
-If you’re looking to have fun with friends and let loose, Waimano Falls is a perfect choice.
+Waimano Falls is a 2.8-mile out-and-back trail located within Pearl City.
+Parking is located on the street and is easy and safe.
+Waimano Falls is an awesome spot for cliff jumping – with a jump of approximately 20 feet.
+It includes a rope swing – which makes things that much more fun!
+If you’re looking to have a good time with friends and let loose, Waimano Falls is a perfect choice.

 30. Relax at the beautiful Yokohama Bay

 Yokohama Bay is the most western beach on the island and is well-known for surfing and bodyboarding.
 The beautiful mountains in the background combined with the beautiful white sands and vibrant blue waters are what makes this beach so perfect to visit.
 The waves can get pretty big – especially during winter months, so swimming is probably not an option.